matedevlab/code-image-generator/README.md

 2. Assign Roles:

-   - Assign the "Artifact Registry Writer" role and the "Service Account Token Creator" role to this service account.
-This role will allow it to push images to the Artifact Registry.
+   - Assign the "Artifact Registry Administrator" role to this service account.

 3. Create a JSON Key: